bytebeamio/uplink-android/README.md

 ### Configurator app

-This app provides the uplink service that can be used to launch and communicate with the backend.
+This app provides the uplink service that can be used to communicate with the backend.
 Other apps can bind to this service and use it to communicate with the selected backend.
 This app also provides the authorization configuration for the uplink bridge, which you have to select using the application UI.